react-navigation/react-navigation.github.io/versioned_docs/version-7.x/use-route.md

 sidebar_label: useRoute
 ---

 `useRoute` is a hook which gives access to `route` object.
-It's useful when you cannot pass the `route` prop into the component directly, or don't want to pass it in case of a deeply nested child.
+It's useful when you cannot pass down the `route` object from props to the component, or don't want to pass it in case of a deeply nested child.

-`useRoute()` returns the `route` prop of the screen it's inside.
+`useRoute()` returns the `route` object of the screen it's inside.

 ## Example